Tradias/asio-grpc/doc/completion_token.md

 @snippet server.cpp alarm-with-allocator-aware-awaitable

 **Until v2.0.0**
 If there is no associated allocator then asio-grpc will retrieve it from the completion handler's associated executor through the [allocator property](https://www.boost.org/doc/libs/1_79_0/doc/html/boost_asio/reference/execution__allocator_t.html).
+This fallback has been removed in 2.0.0 to align with Asio.